-September is Ovarian Cancer Awareness Month, and while we sometimes don’t talk about GYN cancers as often, more than 100,000 women are diagnosed each year.
+We sometimes don’t talk about ovarian and gynecological cancers as often as other types.
+And yet more than 100,000 women are diagnosed with these each year.

 While ovarian cancer is known as a “silent cancer,” women should watch for these six warning signs of reproductive cancer: